 To effectively assess and monitor risks, GSAMI maintains a rigorous framework of limits and thresholds to control and monitor risk across the principal risk types, consistent with the company's risk appetite.
-The risk appetite and associated metrics of the company are reassessed at least annually, or more frequently in response to a material change to the nature of the business or its strategy.
-Credit Risk for GSAMI arises from cash at bank, asset management fees owed and intercompany loans.
-Market Risk for GSAMI arises from fluctuations in foreign exchange rates related to non-USD denominated balance sheet exposures and interest rate risk from intercompany loans.
-For Compliance and Operational Risk we strive to identify and address material adverse impact from incidents that may arise.
-In addition, we evaluate our capabilities to manage and respond to these risks in line with the firm's standards.
-Also see "Own Funds Requirements", "Concentration Risk", and "Liquidity Risk" sections of this document for further information.
+The risk appetite and associated metrics of the company are reassessed at least annually, or more frequently in response to material changes to the nature of the business or its strategy.